nizhashree/rottenTomatoes/README.md

 ## Notes

 I faced challenge in bringing up the animation in the details page.
 I tried various ways: Using Scroll event handler, Gesture event handler.
 At last settled with Gesture event handlers.
 I am not sure if it is the right way to do so.
 There might be other cleaner ways to do so as well.

+I faced some more challenges on customizing the tableView.
+- There were separator inlets which was making the view look bad.
+- There were separator lines coming for the empty cells
+- UIsearch bar (X) image on the search bar doesnot trigger the cancel event.
+I had to put an explicit cancel button.

 ## License